• Skip to primary navigation

 • 1 medium yellow onion – peeled and diced

-• 2 tablespoons tomato paste
+• 4 tablespoons tomato paste – about ¼ cup

 • 1 teaspoon kosher salt

-• 1/2 teaspoon ground black pepper
+• ½ teaspoon ground black pepper

-• 2 teaspoons chili powder
+• 1 tablespoon chili powder

-• 1 teaspoon onion powder
+• 1 teaspoon smoked paprika – optional

 • 1 teaspoon cumin

-• 1 teaspoon ground cinnamon
+• ½ teaspoon ground cinnamon

-• 1 teaspoon dried oregano
+• ½ teaspoon dried oregano

-• 1 (15 ounce) can black beans – drained and rinsed
+• 1 – 15 ounce can black beans – drained and rinsed

 For topping the chili